lishiyo/digital-twin-mem0/dev_docs/v1_tasks.md

 - [x] Store summaries in Posgres - only has one summary field for each conversation, which updates it each time with the new messages
 - [x] Store memories in mem0 - these should be a new memory for each batch of new messages (we are storing them right now but not )
 - [x] Make sure to track summarized messages, then we can dedupe and not re-summarize the already-summarized in Postgres and Mem0
-- [ ] remove twin/assistant messages from mem0 (we will just use summary memories)
+- [x] remove twin/assistant messages from mem0 (we will just use summary memories)
-- [ ] remove twin/assistant messages from grafiti (no need for them)
+- [x] remove twin/assistant messages from graphiti (no need for them)
 - [x] Develop context preservation between sessions
 - [ ] Create conversation pruning/archiving strategy
 - [ ] Implement conversation status tracking (active, archived, deleted)